Foso/Ktorfit/example/MultiplatformExample/Readme.md

-The Http Reponse will be printed to the logcat
+The Http Response will be printed to the logcat